AllStarLink/ASL3-Manual/docs/user-guide/known-issues-diffs.md

     sudo apt install -y asl3-update-nodelist
     ```

-2. Edit `/etc/asterisk/rpt.conf`.
+2. For everyone, edit `/etc/asterisk/rpt.conf`.
 Somewhere at or around line 10 (depending on
 file customizations) and change the `node_lookup_method` to `file`
 instead of `both`.
 An example looks like: